 - Communication channels

 Think of teams as a department, branch or corporate mandate.
 Create a new team whenever you want to create an independent list of coaches and clients.
 While coaches or even clients can be part of more than one team, a team's content cannot be shared among different teams.
+However, coaches can copy goal templates and workflows between teams.

 You need to be on our corporate plan to be able to create multiple teams.